The College Monk

 Technology

-The demand for new technology will never fade, and neither will the opportunities to get a well-paying job in these fields.
+The demand for new technology will never fade and neither will the opportunities to get a substantial paying job in these areas.
+Few courses heavy in this field are Software Developer, Database Administrator, Database Management, and more.

 Engineering

-Engineering involves technology, but it is more often concerned with the construction, design, and maintenance of infrastructure, network systems, and more.
+Engineering involves technology but it is more often concerned with the construction, design, and maintenance of large infrastructures, network systems, and more.

-It deals with both hardware and software, as well as large physical structures like bridges and highways.
+It deals with both hardware and its software counterparts.
 Courses heavy in this field are Civil Engineering, Industrial Engineering, and more.

 Maths

-Do you like working with numbers?
-If so, then this might be your field.
+Like working with numbers?
+If yes, then this might be your field.

-Every STEM degree has some sort of mathematics involved.
-A few of the subjects in this field are Statistics, Logistics, and many others.
+Every STEM degree has some sort of mathematics involved and a few subjects in this field are Statistics, Logistics, and more.

 Maths